Den Watts: Reception

 Despite the controversy surrounding Grantham, the character of Den remains one of the most popular and high-profile characters in EastEnders history and was voted the 75th greatest television character of all time in a Channel 4 poll.
 He has also been branded the villain "you most love to hate" and was voted the number one TV Bastard in a 2002 poll.
 In addition, the moment when Den served Angie divorce papers has been voted the number one soap moment of all time in a 2004 poll.
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Den second on their ranked list of the best EastEnders characters of all time, calling him "a swindling love rat" and the "biggest villain of them all" who had a "stormy marriage" to Angie, as well as noting how Den shocked Sharon "and the nation" when he was revealed to be alive in 2003.
+In a 2021 Radio Times poll, Den and Angie were voted as the joint fourth "soap pub landlord", receiving 8% of the votes.

 Impact on popular culture

 In the short story Brief Encounter: Mistaken Identity by Gary Russell, published in Doctor Who Magazine Edition 174, the mercenary Lytton meets Den Watts in the Queen Victoria and mistakes him for Davros's adjutant Kiston.
 Leslie Grantham had played Kiston in an early television role in the Doctor Who serial Resurrection of the Daleks.

 The 2006 episode of Doctor Who entitled "Army of Ghosts" features a scene where Peggy Mitchell tells the "ghost" of Den to "get outta my pub!" as the only spirits that will be served are vodka, whisky and gin.
 Given that the episode later reveals the "ghosts" to be fully converted Cybermen, Leslie Grantham is not seen in this episode.

 In 1986, the duo Whisky and Sofa released a single called "Dirty Den", with lyrics making direct references to the character.

 In an episode of the fifth season of Old Harry's Game, Satan (the main character), takes control of the BBC and, in an effort to improve human morality, decides to insert moral messages into EastEnders, including reintroducing Den as a "force for good", when executives challenge Den's reintroduction, stating that he can no longer feature in the show as he was murdered, Satan replies dismissively "Oh, he's always being murdered", a reference to Den's 2003 resurrection.

 In the Gavin & Stacey Christmas special, Bryn, played by Rob Brydon, mentions that he stopped watching EastEnders when Den returned to the show in 2003.